 Due to the innovations in the regulated area and the ever-increasing competitive pressure, the need for constant adjustments arises.
 Changes and innovations affect the production area in particular.
 For this purpose, the maintenance of a quality management system as required by DIN ISO 13485:2016 is indispensable.
 An overview of the FDA's most frequent "observations" during its inspections in 2021/2022 shows how relevant the topic of software validation and production documentation already is in medical technology companies:

 DHR/DMR/CSV (21 CFR Part 820.181/184/70i)

-The number of "observations" in the Device History Records (DHR)/Device Master Records (DMR) area shows that many companies have gaps in the legally compliant presentation of their production processes, including traceability.
+The number of "observations" in the area of Device History Records (DHR)/Device Master Records (DMR) is increasing the most compared to all other areas.
+This shows that many companies have gaps in the legally compliant presentation of their production processes, including traceability.

 Many companies were not aware that Computer System Validation (CSV) is also affected in relation to all software systems in the company.
 All quality-relevant software systems must be fully validated.

 In connection with the establishment of the EUDAMED (European Database for Medical Devices), even Class 1 products must in future be provided with a UDI (Unique Device Identification) and made publicly accessible in the database.